 Method

-In the methods section, I describe the participants, training intervention, measures, and procedure.
+In the methods section, I describe the participants, MST training, measures, and procedure used in this study.
 My university’s Institutional Review Board approved this study.

 Participants

 I recruited 80 participants from a population of undergraduate students enrolled in three technical communication courses at a large state university in the southern United States.
 I did not personally know any of the participants.
-Participation in the study was voluntary and students earned a small amount of extra credit in exchange for their participation.
+Participation in the study was voluntary, and students earned a small amount of extra credit in exchange for their participation.
 Of the 80 participants, 41 were female and 39 were male.

-Participants were enrolled in one of three general technical communication classes, which were selected because they required a team project with research and writing-intensive deliverables.
-Furthermore, the classes were selected because the projects required both convergence and conveyance processes.
+The three general technical communication classes from which I recruited the participants were selected because they required a team project with research and writing-intensive deliverables.
+Furthermore, these projects required both convergence and conveyance processes.
 The project for class 1 required teams to conduct a feasibility study, write a feasibility report, and formally present their findings; this project lasted eight weeks.
 In class 1, the instructor did not formally lecture or assign readings on teamwork.
-However, the instructor encouraged students to self-appoint leaders, but students did not have any other team roles.
+The instructor encouraged students to self-appoint leaders, but students did not have any other team roles.
 Finally, the instructor required a peer evaluation at the end of the project.
 The project for classes 2 and 3 lasted seven weeks and required teams to comprehensively evaluate, rewrite, and redesign a series of technical documents for the university library.
-The instructor for classes 2 and 3 did not formally lecture or hold discussions on teamwork.
-However, the instructor assigned reading for a chapter on teamwork from a technical communication textbook.
+The instructor for classes 2 and 3 did not formally lecture or hold discussions on teamwork; however, the instructor assigned reading for a chapter on teamwork from a technical communication textbook.
 Finally, the instructor did not assign team roles and did not require the students to self-assign team roles.

-To achieve random assignment in each class, I numbered each participant (e.g., 1 through 24 for a class with 24 students).
-Using an online random number generator, I generated a randomly ordered list of numbers based on the total number of participants in each class.
-Then, I started with the first participant on the generated list and assigned that participant to the experimental or control group by randomly generating a 0 (control group) or a 1 (experimental group).
+To achieve a random team assignment in each class, I numbered each participant (e.g., 1 through 24 for a class with 24 students).
+Using an online random-number generator, I generated a randomly ordered list of numbers based on the total number of participants in each class.
+Then I started with the first participant on the generated list and assigned that participant to the experimental or control group by randomly generating a 0 (control group) or a 1 (experimental group).
 To achieve equal representation, the next number on the list was automatically placed in the opposite group, and the process was repeated.
-In two of three classes, there were 28 participants (seven teams of four).
-To account for the odd number of teams, I placed the first four randomly generated numbers all into either the experimental group or the control group, and then proceeded with the alternating random assignment.
+In two of the three classes, there were 28 participants (seven teams of four).
+To account for the odd number of teams, I placed all of the first four randomly generated numbers into either the experimental group or the control group, and then proceeded with the alternating random assignment.

-Once participants were divided into experimental and control groups, I randomly generated teams of four, which ultimately became their teams.
+Once participants were divided into experimental and control groups, I randomly generated teams of four participants.
 This created 20 total teams—10 in the experimental group and 10 in the control group.
 Class 1 had seven teams (4 control, 3 experimental), class 2 had seven teams (4 experimental, 3 control), and class 3 had six teams (3 experimental, 3 control).

-Media Synchronicity Theory Training
+MST Training and Measures

 Before the project began, I facilitated a 50-minute MST training session for the experimental group.
 I introduced participants to the principles of MST and how it practically applies to their projects.
-Much of this content was presented via lecture using presentation slides and supplemented with classroom discussion.
-Paper copies of the presentation slides were provided to all participants, and they were instructed to take notes during the lecture.
+I presented much of this content via lecture, using presentation slides supplemented with classroom discussion.
+All participants received paper copies of the presentation slides, and they were instructed to take notes during the lecture.
 Instructors received all materials as well, but they did not instruct students on MST beyond the training.
 Students also considered four team communication scenarios and selected media based on what they learned about MST.